-The Confucius Institute at University of Massachusetts Boston hosts the well recognized and highly-competitive "Chinese Bridge" Speech Contest on campus each year.
-(Please watch the video clips of the finalists from 2014 by clicking the YouTube icons on the right hand side of the screen)
+The Confucius Institute at University of Massachusetts Boston hosts the well recognized and highly-competitive "Chinese Bridge" Speech Contests on campus each year.
+(Please watch the video clips of the finalists from 2014 by clicking the YouTube icon on the right side of the screen)

 (For more details, please click Chinese Bridge Speech Contest on the left hand side)

 This presentation will provide a historical overview of Boston’s Chinatown which will help your students get a fuller picture of the Chinese immigrants from southeastern China to the United States during the 19th and 20th centuries.
 Learn about the numerous contribution Chinese Americans made that influenced trade, industry, education, politics, and culture in New England.

 Presenter: Shixian Sheng is now a facilitator at OLLI, (Osher Lifelong Learning Institute) UMass Boston, teaching a course on Stories behind the Changes of Fashion in China.
 Since 2007, she has taught courses (co-sponsored by Confucius Institute) on a wide range of topics related to China and Chinese culture at OLLI.
 Having worked in Chinatown for almost two decades, Shixian Sheng is familiar not only with the community, and also with Boston Chinatown’s history.
 Shixian Sheng taught college-level American Literature before she came to the United States in 1995.
 She researched women writers, as a visiting scholar at BU and Harvard.
 Introduction of the Grand Canal, the longest canal or artificial river in the world.
 The Grand Canal is the first internal communication route from South to North, which transformed China from a region into a nation with a common language, and a global route to agriculture, trade, and industry.

 Time: 40-60 minutes